druce/druce.github.io/_posts/2014-01-19-optimal-certainty-equivalent-retirement-plans-part-2.md

         We write a function that for a given cohort, eg people who retired in 1987:

-          * Takes as input the equity % in each year (a 1&#215;25 vector &#8211; the bond% is implied as 1-equity%)
+          * Takes as input the equity % in each year (a 1&#215;25 vector _ the bond% is implied as 1-equity%)
           * Uses the known returns for the 25 years 1987-2012, and the known spending schedule, to compute the retirement cash flows
           * Returns the certainty-equivalent cash flow for the 25-year period.

         Now that we can calculate the CE spending over 25 years, we can write a second function that

           * Takes as input the cash flows for a period
           * Uses our life table with how many people survived in each year, and computes the expected value of the CE spending that 1987 retiree would have expected across all survival scenarios.
-(Since some people died in each year, it&#8217;s the CE cash flow through each year _i_ of retirement, weighted by the percentage of retirees who lived to year _i_)
+(Since some people died in each year, it’s the CE cash flow through each year _i_ of retirement, weighted by the percentage of retirees who lived to year _i_)

         We can further write a third function that calls the second function on each cohort from 1926-1987, and computes the CE spending that each cohort retiring from 1926-1990 would have expected.
 That gives a distribution of outcomes which we also discount using the CRRA utility function, giving us what we want: the expected CE spending for someone who retired in a random year 1926-1990.